Ruth Marshall Magill Professor of Music Curt Cacioppo

 The famous 24-song cycle is about the titular “winter journey” of a spurned lover who wanders into the snow and moves from feelings of rejection and betrayal to paranoia, numbness and longing for death.
 It was written at the end of his life, as Schubert succumbed to terminal illness, and it has been performed and recorded by Thomas Quasthoff with Daniel Barenboim, Peter Pears with Benjamin Britten, and Gerhard Hüsch with Hanns Udo Müller, among many other celebrated artists.

-Winterreise was a natural fit that Cacioppo would teach Winterreise in his “Advanced Tonal Harmony” class, as he always makes a point of integrating his syllabi, whenever possible, with the performances that happen on campus.
+Winterreise was a natural fit for Cacioppo's “Advanced Tonal Harmony” class, since he always makes a point of integrating his syllabi, whenever possible, with the performances that happen on campus.
 So, this semester his students have done an in-depth analysis of Schubert’s entire work and are composing response pieces to the cycle.

 “For me, playing, composing and teaching are all closely intertwined,” he says.
 “The observations and insights that have come out of class discussion and analysis have greatly enriched my interpretation of the work, allowing me to experiment both with dramatic gesture and fine nuance.
 Studying more closely the composer’s manuscript has also been a revelation, leading to some important corrections in some of the printed editions we read from.”